zoomhub/zoomhub/ops/README.md

 ### Prerequisites

 -   Install [Ansible]: `brew install ansible`.
-    We have tested our setup with Ansible 1.9.4.
+    We have tested our setup with Ansible 2.9.0.
+-   Run `./zh ops setup`.

 ## Initial Server Setup